Understanding credit cards

 Credit cards are a way to pay for goods and services and can be a convenient way of borrowing money.
-Many financial institutions, such as Westpac, issue credit cards by partnering with companies such as Mastercard ®, Visa or American Express®.
+Many financial institutions, such as Westpac, issue credit cards by partnering with companies such as Mastercard ® or Visa.
 These companies all provide a global payment network which makes credit cards a convenient option to pay for things at participating merchants in most places around the world.

 Credit cards can be used to help you manage short term cash flow by allowing you to make purchases without using your own money.

 When you apply for a credit card, you have the option of nominating your preferred credit limit, or the maximum credit limit available to you based on our assessment of the information you provide in your application.
 Minimum card limits apply, so you will need to nominate your preferred credit limit with this in mind.

 How an application is assessed

 When you apply for a credit card we take into consideration your employment type and history, minimum income thresholds for each card, your credit report, any credit history you have with us and your ability to service the credit card based on your overall financial position.

 A credit card may be used for purchases in person, over the phone or online.
 For a fast and convenient payment option for purchases under $100 - simply hold your contactless card against the terminal wherever you see the contactless symbol or your card logo - no need to enter a PIN or sign (where available).